Colonial history of the United States: Town life

 By the mid-18th century in New England, shipbuilding was a staple, particularly as the North American wilderness offered a seemingly endless supply of timber.
-(By comparison, Europe's forests had been depleted, and most timber had to be purchased from Scandinavia).
 The British crown often turned to the inexpensive yet strongly built American ships.
 There was a shipyard at the mouth of almost every river in New England.

 By 1750, a variety of artisans, shopkeepers, and merchants provided services to the growing farming population.
 Blacksmiths, wheelwrights, and furniture makers set up shops in rural villages.
 There they built and repaired goods needed by farm families.
 Stores were set up by traders selling English manufactures such as cloth, iron utensils, and window glass, as well as West Indian products such as sugar and molasses.
 The storekeepers of these shops sold their imported goods in exchange for crops and other local products, including roof shingles, potash, and barrel staves.
 These local goods were shipped to towns and cities all along the Atlantic Coast.
 Enterprising men set up stables and taverns along wagon roads to serve this transportation system.

 These products were delivered to port towns such as Boston and Salem in Massachusetts, New Haven in Connecticut, and Newport and Providence in Rhode Island.
-Merchants then exported them to the West Indies, where they were traded for molasses, sugar, gold coins, and bills of exchange (credit slips).
+Merchants then exported them to the West Indies, where they were traded for molasses, sugar, gold coins, and bills of exchange, also known as credit slips.
 They carried the West Indian products to New England factories, where the raw sugar was turned into granulated sugar and the molasses distilled into rum.
 The gold and credit slips were sent to England where they were exchanged for manufactures, which were shipped back to the colonies and sold along with the sugar and rum to farmers.